iip-ecosphere/platform/platform/securityDataProtection/README.md

-# IIP-Ecosphere Security and Data Protection Components
+# oktoflow platform: Security and Data Protection Components

 In software, security is typically a cross-cutting concern.
 This "layer" contains supporting components as well as security-enhancing or data-protecting platform services.